Depreciation: How it Works + Examples

 - Units produced: This is the number of units that are produced during the year for which depreciation is being calculated.

-Example: Let’s say that you purchase a computer for your manufacturing business at the total cost of $1,200.
-It has a salvage value of $200 and it’s estimated to produce 5,000 units over its estimated useful life.
+Example: You purchase a computer for your manufacturing business at a total cost of $1,200.
+It has a salvage value of $200, and it’s estimated to produce 5,000 units over its estimated useful life.
 There were 1,250 actual units produced during the first year, which will be multiplied by the depreciation rate per unit.

 Sum of the Years’ Digits

-Sum of the years’ digits is also an accelerated depreciation method, but it doesn’t depreciate an asset quite as quickly as double declining balance depreciation.
+Sum of the years’ digits is also an accelerated depreciation method, but it doesn’t depreciate an asset quite as quickly as DDB.
 It takes an asset’s expected life and adds together the digits for each year.
 Each digit is then divided by this sum to determine the percentage that the asset should be depreciated each year.
-This method results in greater depreciation in earlier years of an asset’s useful life and less in the later years.
+This method results in greater depreciation in the earlier years of an asset’s useful life and less in the later years.

 This depreciation method is often used for assets that could quickly become obsolete.
 However, it’s considered the most difficult depreciation method to calculate.